Faye-Wong-stat/breeder_equation/README.md

 In "estimate_accuracy4.R", we used the wheat data published by Margaret Krause et al (https://doi.org/10.1534/g3.118.200856).

-Plots are made in "plot.R" and "plot2.R".
+Plots were made in "plot.R" and "plot2.R".
+Supplement table was made in "plot.R".